pbiswal/BattleTanks/README.md

 Rules
 -----
-- Player controls tanks movement through W,A,S,D
+* Player controls tanks movement through W,A,S,D
-- Player controls the aim of the tank through the mouse
+* Player controls the aim of the tank through the mouse
-- Both Enemy and Player tank have health bars showing the total and current health
+* Both Enemy and Player tank have health bars showing the total and current health
-- Enemy has weak spots and can be exploited for bigger health reduction
+* Enemy has weak spots and can be exploited for bigger health reduction
-- Once enemy looses all its health, tank explodes and vanishes from the battlefield after a while
+* Once enemy looses all its health, tank explodes and vanishes from the battlefield after a while
-- Player looses the game if its health is zero.
+* Player looses the game if its health is zero.
 If it kills more tanks, some health is added to the player tank.

 Requirements
 ------------
-- Player Tank Asset
+* Player Tank Asset
-- Enemy Tank Asset
+* Enemy Tank Asset
-- Sound FX for shooting, hitting and tank movement
+* Sound FX for shooting, hitting and tank movement
+* Background Music